[Novels | Characters | Gallery | Extras | Guestbook | Links]

-“We said don’t move—!”
-A guard yells as they rush towards us, spears in hand.
+“We said don’t move—!” a guard yells as they ready their rifles, pointed directly towards us.

-“Please—!”
-I shout thrusting my arm out, not having time to finish the full incantation; but luckily, they understand my intention immediately, as water suddenly rushes out from the fountain and surrounds each and every guard, instantly hardening into a hard, thick ice.
+“Vodyu—!”
+I shout thrusting my arm out, not having time to finish the full incantation; but luckily, they understand my intention immediately, as water suddenly rushes out from the fountain and surrounds each and every guard, instantly hardening into solid, thick ice.

 “Do you have to ask?!”

-Her and I continue running, and running, and running; bumping into people left and right, looping, trying our damnedest to escape this city…but still, we are in the inner districts after all.
+Her and I continue running, and running, and running; bumping into people left and right, looping, trying our damnedest to escape this cursed city—but still, we are in the inner districts after all.